sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ```

 ##### `ProjectMetadataCache`
-Similar to `ProjectInstallationCache`, this object is responsible for creating an in-memory representation of the cache stored in `metadata_cache`.
+Similar to `ProjectInstallationCache`, the `ProjectMetadataCache` object is responsible for creating an in-memory representation of the cache stored in `metadata_cache`.

 It's public interface will be:
 ```ruby